 Method of Inspection Reason for rejection B. Doors 1.
 Interior door handles are clearly visible and easily accessible to passengers when the door is in a fully open position.
-Interior door handles are not clearly visible and easily accessible to passengers when the door is in a fully open position.
-Private Hire only Check vehicle has minimum of 4 side opening doors, which open sufficiently wide and are easily accessible to passengers without the need to move or adjust any seats etc., to gain access to them.
+1. Interior door handles are not clearly visible and easily accessible to passenge when the door is in a fully open position.
+Private Hire only 2.
+Check vehicle has minimum of 4 side opening doors, which open sufficiently wide and are easily accessible to passengers without the need to move or adjust any seats etc., to gain access to them.
 Access to and from vehicles such as minibuses will be determined by the Licensing Service.
 Vehicle does not have a minimum of 4 side opening doors which open sufficiently wide and provides easy access to passengers without the need to move or adjust any seats etc. Hackney Carriages only Check an approved type of automatic door locking device is fitted to passenger doors.
 Note: When the vehicle is stationary the passenger doors shall be capable of being readily opened from the inside and from the outside of the vehicle by one operation of the latch mechanism.
 The interior door handle shall be clearly identified, to prevent it being mistaken for any other control.
+An approved type of automatic door locking device is not fitted to passenge doors.